seahorn/seahorn.github.io/_posts/2020-06-08-smartace-debugging.md

 and `2` are reserved for `address(0)`, `address(Manager)`, and
 `address(Manager.fund)`, respectively.
 Hence, they are not valid senders.
 However, an attentive reader may notice that we restrict `msg.sender` to `3` and `4`.
-The importance of this choice, and its impact on soundness, are the topic of the next tutorial.
-For now we can think of this as a bounded model with two clients, so at the least, our verification is complete.
+The importance of this choice, and its impact on correctness, are the topic of the next tutorial.
+For now we can think of this as a bounded model with two clients, so at the least, our verification gives valid counterexamples.

 At line 108 we then find the "transaction loop" which simulates a sequence of
 transitions: